mkubisa1/432-nosql-proj/README.md

 2. A message `Server is listening at http://localhost:3000` should appear
 3. Open web-interface.html in a web broswer
 4. Click on the buttons to run the queries.
 It will load for a while and then the output should show under the buttons.

+# Running Demo
+To automatically demo the web interface, navigate to the project folder and run ./demo.ps1 in Powershell.
+Make sure running powershell scripts is enabled on your machine.